 2.2.1 A Statement of Need is submitted at the start of the airspace change process and sets out its objectives as well as any opportunities or issues to be addressed.
-Our Statement of Need was updated in October 2024 due to a change in take-off/landing site and the latest version can be seen below.
+Our Statement of Need was updated in May 2025 due to a change in airspace structure and the latest version can be seen below.